uviclibraries/rstudio/basics-interface.md

 ### 3.2 Running your code

-Run a single line of code:
+Run (or source) a single line of code:

 1. Click anywhere on the line you want to run.

 2. Press Ctrl + Enter (Windows/Linux) or Cmd + Enter (Mac).
+    Alternatively, you can click the "Run" button at the top right corner of the script editor pane.

 <br>

-Run multiple lines of code:
+Run (or source) multiple lines of code:

 1. Highlight the lines you want to run.

 2. Press Ctrl + Enter (Windows/Linux) or Cmd + Enter (Mac).
+    Alternatively, you can click the "Run" button at the top right corner of the script editor pane.

 - Say you have created two separate variables for different words, as well as a third variable that concatenates (combines) those two